TestGorilla LogoTestGorilla Logo

 • Ditch the traditional resume screening practice.
 Instead of screening thousands of resumes and shortlisting candidates based on formal education and experience, introduce skills tests early in the hiring process.
 Evaluate employees on real capability and raw talent by including tests like Problem Solving and personality assessments.

 • Follow a structured interview process.
 Structured interviews focus on a candidate’s skills and reduce the scope for unbiased hiring.
-Set the interview questions in advance, focusing on the core competencies you’re hiring for.
+Set your internal interview questions in advance, focusing on the core competencies you’re hiring for.
 Moreover, include behavioral questions to determine how a candidate responds to challenges.

 • Create an internal mobility policy.
 An internal mobility policy should include: